OpenRCT2/OpenRCT2/distribution/readme.txt

 3.0) Supported platforms
 ---- -------------------
-OpenRCT2 currently requires the original RollerCoaster Tycoon 2 binary.
-While this is still the case, the only supported platform is Windows.
-OpenRCT2 can still be played on other operating systems either via a virtual machine or a compatibility layer application such as Wine.
+OpenRCT2 is currently supported on Windows XP and above, many distributions of Linux and OSX 10.7.
+OpenRCT2 will only work on x86 architectures as the original RollerCoaster Tycoon 2 binary is still required to run the game.
 Further instructions can be found on GitHub.

 4.0) Installing and running OpenRCT2
 ---- ------------------------------